CARESLAB

 Medical Student

-Aidan Scagel is a second year MD/MPH student at the University of Miami Miller School of Medicine.
+Aidan Scagel is a fourth-year MD/MPH student at the University of Miami Miller School of Medicine.
 He graduated from St.Lawrence University in 2018 with a Bachelor of Science in Biology and a minor in Chemistry and African Studies.
 While earning his undergraduate degree, he volunteered with Hospice and extensively hiked the Adirondack Mountains.
 After college, he served in Peace Corps Ethiopia as a community health educator in the Woliata Zone, focusing on health behaviors related to water, hygiene, sanitation (WASH), care seeking, and malaria prevention.
 Before coming to Miami, he was involved in high school education and worked on a pandemic response project addressing PPE shortages.
 Currently, he is in the beginning stages of developing a public health capstone project and is involved with the Miami Rescue Mission DOCS clinic.
 His research interests include international health, health disparities in East Africa, informal caregiver support, and the health of people experiencing homelessness.
 When he has free time, you can find Aidan running around Miami training for a marathon or watching documentaries.

 Aidan Scagel